 Then James and Grandma decided it was time to get me up to do a wee!
 I tried and tried but I just couldn’t go, so when I came back I had to have a catheter.
 James applied my catheter with ease.
 Your Daddy came soon after then, he offered me a fruit shoot but then drank it- helpful.
 Both Grandma and Daddy were trying to reassure me but for some reason, their pats on the back and strokes on the face infuriated me.
 James jokingly said that he could tell when I was having a contraction because I went from being lovely to being really grumpy (I did shout at Daddy and Grandma to tell them not to touch me!)

 I wanted to touch your head as you started your journey into the world.
-I wanted you straight onto my bare chest for lovely skin to skin, having your cord cut at an optimum time, a physiological third stage.
-I was going to really bond with you, in turn stimulating my milk production so I could breast feed you until you are one and a half.
+I wanted you straight onto my bare chest for lovely skin to skin, having your cord cut at an optimum time, a physiological third stage of labour.
+We were going to really bond, in turn stimulating my milk production so I could breast feed you until you are one and a half.
 That was my plan.
 I wanted all of that.
 I wanted it so much.
 We were going to do it all and I was so excited to see if you looked like a ‘Florence’, I secretly had my heart set on your name for so long.

 Following James’ and Grandma’s instructions, I pushed every time my body told me I needed to.
 The first 30 minutes of pushing I wasn’t putting anywhere near enough effort into it- I don’t really know what I expected?
 Like you would come out if I pushed gently?
 I mean it hadn’t been as hard as I expected it would be so far?
 Maybe I could get away with it and no one would notice?
 NO!
 Grandma noticed AND James noticed AND you still weren’t here.

 Then everything started to look funny.
 Everything looked grey, cloudy and felt like I was watching myself on television.
-I assume, that I though I was overwhelmed.
+The labour had been tough, I assume I just thought I was overwhelmed.

 “Harriet, do you want to feel her head?” asked Grandma.
 “No” I replied.
 “Are you sure?” she said.
 I didn’t reply.
 “One more push and she’ll be here” said Louise and James…